kaylamalherbe/Persephone-Green/base_node/README.md

 This is the code for the base node which uses the nrf52840dk/nrf5240.
 It reads Bluetooth packets from the mobile node and sends it to UART for processing.
-It also receives classification data from UART and broadcasts bluetooth packets to the actuator node.
+It also receives classification data from UART and broadcasts bluetooth packets to the actuator node (led display).

 ## FLashing the NRF52840DK